 The Executive Committee manages our general affairs and ensures that we can effectively implement our strategy and achieve our objectives.
-The Management Board is ultimately responsible for the actions and decisions of the Executive Committee, and the overall management of Ahold.
-For a more detailed description of the responsibilities of the Executive Committee and the Management Board, please refer to the rules of procedure in the corporate governance section of Ahold's public website at www.ahold.com.
+The Management Board is responsible for the actions and decisions of the Executive Committee, and the overall management of Ahold.

+For a more detailed description of the responsibilities of the Management Board and the Executive Committee, please refer to the rules of procedure in the corporate governance section of Ahold's public website at www.ahold.com.